College of Humanities, Arts and Social Sciences

-After completing his PhD, James returned to Australia and taught Latin, Old Norse-Icelandic, and Old and Middle English language and literature at the University of Sydney until the end of 2019.
-He moved to Adelaide in January 2020 to take up a lectureship in Medieval History at Flinders University.
+After completing his doctoral research, James returned to Australia and taught Latin, Old Norse-Icelandic, and Old and Middle English language and literature at the University of Sydney until the end of 2019.
+He moved to Adelaide in January 2020 to take up a lectureship in Medieval History at Flinders University, where he teaches widely across the history of the Middle Ages and the early modern period, with a particular focus on the history of the crusades and medieval religion.

 PhD (History), University of Cambridge (2017)